The chilling secret symbol spotted around Ukraine - why locals are fearful

 Ukraine's defence ministry called on Kyiv residents to "make Molotov cocktails, neutralise the occupier".

-Defence minister Oleksii Reznikov said some 18,000 guns were to be handed out among the populace.
+Defence minister Oleksii Reznikov said 18,000 guns were to be handed out among the populace.

 But residents are being told to stay inside to avoid being confused with infiltrators.